hemihydrate/blog/00-intro.md

 Yes, it's hard to imagine up until now I didn't really understand what "transgender" *really* is and, most important, that I am transgender as well.
-It took a few months of constant reading, watching movies and thinking before being sure that's the path I choose.
+It took a few months of constant reading, watching videos and thinking before being sure that's the path I choose.

 [Back](index.md)